To create a podcast logo that will attract new audience and build you a great podcasting brand remember 5 key things:

 The purpose of your podcast cover art is to attract an audience.
 Visual representation is very important for brands around the globe and your podcast art is the most important component of your brand’s visual identity.
 For most podcasters, it will be the only element they are going to use.
 For most of your listeners, this will be the only visual they will get to know regarding your podcast.

 You can find more useful tips and solutions on brand building in: 10 step strategy for building a podcast brand and getting more listeners.

-What you should take into consideration when creating an image art should?
+What you should take into consideration when creating a podcast logo?

 - Podcast’s topic – can you and do you want to visually represent the topic you are talking about?
-If you are talking about firefighting, car racing or books you can easily choose symbols representing those topics.
+If you are talking about firefighting, car racing, or books you can easily choose symbols representing those topics.
 You will have to get creative for most of the topics.
-For example, if you are talking about the food industry: how you are going to highlight that and not create an art suggesting you are talking about cooking?
+For example, if you are talking about the food industry: how you are going to highlight that and not create a podcast logo suggesting you are talking about cooking?

 “In the Dark” clearly tells us this will be a crime/prison related podcast.

 - Podcast’s tone and angle – funny, serious, sensational, analytical, etc. all types of tones of your podcast can be represented by visual clues.
 If you are going with the face (picture or graphic) a facial expression can hint towards the tone.
 If your podcast will be analytical you can have visual hints, like a chart or a magnifying glass.
 This will communicate to your audience you are going to focus on details.